uchijima-ns/backlog-mcp-server/memory-bank/progress.md

    - Custom field-related features
    - Version/milestone-related features
    - Webhook-related features
+   - Further performance optimizations

 3. **Long-term Goals**
    - Cover all Backlog API endpoints
-   - Performance optimization
+   - Advanced pagination handling
-   - More advanced error handling
+   - More sophisticated error handling and recovery
+   - Enhanced field selection capabilities

 ## Known Issues

 1. **Large Data Processing**
-   - Pagination handling for retrieving large numbers of issues or comments is not optimized
+   - While token limiting helps, pagination handling for retrieving large numbers of issues or comments could be further optimized
+   - Some complex nested objects may not be optimally handled by field selection

-2. **Error Messages**
+2. **Error Handling Edge Cases**
-   - Error messages for some API errors are generic and make it difficult to identify specific problems
+   - Some rare API error scenarios may not be handled specifically
+   - Error messages for certain edge cases could be improved

 3. **Permission Checking**
    - Some API endpoints may be restricted by user permissions, but pre-checking is insufficient
+   - Better feedback for permission-related errors would be helpful

 ## Evolution of Project Decisions